 On 25 November 2008, the Commission released its final decision on Telstra's transmission exemption applications: Telstra's domestic transmission capacity service exemption applications - Final decision, November 2008 (Final Exemption Decision).
 In the Final Exemption Decision, the Commission concluded that where there is effective competition or contestability in a transmission market, granting an exemption from the standard access obligations (SAOs) relating to the supply of the DTCS in that market would not be detrimental to the objective of promotion of competition.
-However, where no evidence exists, it is likely that a bottleneck remains and that a declared DTCS should remain available to access seekers.
-Routes are considered competitive or contestable according to the '1 km criterion' established in the DTCS 2004 Final Report.
+However, where the Commission is not satisfied that there is effective competition or contestability in relevant markets, it is likely that a bottleneck remains and that a declared DTCS should remain available to access seekers.
+Routes were considered competitive or contestable according to the '1 km criterion' discussed in the DTCS 2004 Final Report.9

 Exemptions were also granted to inter-exchange markets in which there was evidence of two optical-fibre networks in addition to Telstra.
-The competitor networks are required to have a point of interconnect at a Telstra exchange, and for metropolitan areas connect to each other ESA and to a CBD.
+The competitor networks are

-ACCC, Domestic Transmission Capacity Service - a discussion paper reviewing the declaration for the domestic transmission capacity service, November 2008.
+6 ACCC, Domestic Transmission Capacity Service - a discussion paper reviewing the declaration for the domestic transmission capacity service, November 2008.